joez2450/sep11-freedom-project/tool/learning-log.md

 ```
 NOTE: The ` { score: score }` code portion takes in the score at the moment when the user collides with a spike sprite.
 This makes it so that when the user sprite is sent to the "lose" scene, there would be a definite `score` value to display.
 If the code is not there, an error would run.

-* I also learned th concept of hover.
+* I also learned the concept of hover.
 Using `hover()` and `hoverEnd()`, I was able to make my user sprite (nicknamed with the tag "nerd") change colors whenever it was being hovered on and not.

 ``` JS
 nerd.onHover(() => {